JunchenX0809/IntakeInformer/README.md

 # intakeinformer

-A nutritional tracker warpped around the USDA FoodData Central API.
-The warpper allows users to track their daily food intake and analyze the nutritional content of their diet based on the USDA food database and their own selections.
+A nutritional tracker wrapped around [the FoodData Central USDA API](https://fdc.nal.usda.gov/api-guide.html).
+The wrapper allows users to track their daily food intake and analyze the nutritional content of their diet based on the USDA food database and their own selections.

+#### The two core functionalities of intakeinformer – get_calories_for_food_query() and dri_benchmark() – produce distinct outputs:
+- **Calorie Calculation & Comparison Visualization**: '**get_calories_for_food_query()**' generates a visualization (bar chart) depicting the calorie content per 100g of selected food items alongside a cumulative total.
+This visual aid helps users intuitively understand the calorie distribution of their food choices.
+- **Nutrient Intake vs. DRI Recommendations**: '**dri_benchmark()**' produces a comparative bar chart that contrasts the actual nutrient intake from selected food items against [Dietary Reference Intakes (DRI)](https://www.ncbi.nlm.nih.gov/books/NBK545442/table/appJ_tab3/?report=objectonly) recommendations for a user-specified life stage.
+This output is instrumental in evaluating dietary choices against nutritional benchmarks.

 ## Installation